 Most parents will do just about anything to ensure their sick baby feels better.
-They’ll buy expensive humidifiers, or take days off work to dote and fuss, or even doom thousands of Americans to horrifying deaths by antibiotic-resistant flesh-eating bacteria.
-This is a bit of an exaggeration, obviously, but when millions of parents demand antibiotics for babies, this is the trickle-down effect.
+They’ll buy expensive humidifiers, take days off work to dote and fuss, and rush to give their kid medicine, even if it doom thousands of Americans to antibiotic-resistant bacteria.
+So maybe it’s not that simple, but antibiotic resistance is ultimately the trickle-down effect of millions of parents demanding antibiotics for babies.
 The worst part?
 Many of those demands for antibiotics are unnecessary, or even potentially harmful to the baby.

 The truth is children who get antibiotics when they don’t need them increase the rates of antibiotic-resistant superbugs in the environment, endangering the lives of people with compromised immune systems (older people, sick people, pregnant women) and ultimately everyone else.
 It is crucial for parents to know when to ask for antibiotics and when to resist the urge.

 So, take a deep breath and learn a bit more about when — and when not — to ask your pediatrician for antibiotics.

 When to Ask for Antibiotics for Babies